Digs1008/SLackathon-ObjectDetection/README.md

 ### Project roadmap

 The application would  evolve to help with below more items :

    .
+Classify potholes under variou categories such as small, large, medium based on the size.
+Also classify them based on the impact as "life threatening", "huge-traffic", "medium-traffic" etc. This combined together would help in prioritizing the fixing of potholes as all can't be done in one go.

+   .
 Vendor Selection for road maintenance based on their performance of fixing the potholes reported by the application